HealthSamurai/documentation/tutorials/custom-search.md

 {% endtab %}
 {% endtabs %}

-Pay attention to the end of the query, we used `{{params.patient.id}}`, which takes the value from request and passes it to the query securely \(using PostgreSQL `PREPARE` statement\).
-That mean that the user of our custom search can change some parameters of the query and get different results.
+Pay attention to the end of the query: we used `{{params.patient.id}}` which takes the value from request and passes it to the query securely \(using PostgreSQL `PREPARE` statement\).
+This means that the user of our custom search can change some parameters of the query and get different results.

 Let's try it in action!